Rubber and PVC fetishism

-The rubber pride flag, also known as the latex pride flag, which is a symbol used by members of the rubber and latex fetish community.
-It was designed in 1994 by Peter Tolos and Scott Moats.
+The rubber pride flag, a symbol of the rubber and latex community, created by Scott Moats and Peter Tolos in 1995.

-Rubber fetishism, or latex fetishism, is the fetishistic attraction to people wearing latex clothing or, in certain cases, to the garments themselves.
-PVC fetishism is closely related to rubber fetishism, with the former referring to shiny clothes made of the synthetic plastic polyvinyl chloride (PVC) and the latter referring to clothes made of rubber, which is generally thicker, less shiny, and more matte than latex.
-PVC is sometimes confused with the similarly shiny patent leather, which is also a fetish material.
+Rubber fetishism, or latex fetishism, is the fetishistic attraction to people wearing latex clothing or other natural or synthetic rubber garments, or, in certain cases, to the garments themselves.
+PVC fetishism is closely related to rubber fetishism and refers to shiny clothes made of the synthetic plastic PVC, which is sometimes confused with the similarly shiny patent leather.
 Latex or rubber fetishists sometimes refer to themselves as "rubberists".
 Male rubberists tend to call themselves "rubbermen".